“Never interrupt your enemy when he is making a mistake.”

 So, let’s get into the game theory of this pricing game.
 This is where things can get a bit circular in logic.
 If Wild Goose follows through on their promotion, then Butler should logically react with a promotion to reduce the loss in market share and reduce its profit loss from $1 million to $.5 million, which would also lead Wild Goose to lose $.5 million.
 Both, Wild Goose and Butler should be thinking through the potential competitive reactions and payoffs to promotions.
 And, if they were thinking through this game theory, they would both conclude the best mutual thing to do is to both not promote.

-How do you incorporate game theory in your strategic thinking?
+How do you incorporate game theory into your strategic thinking?

 While the theory and math of game theory can be difficult to understand, the implications aren’t.
 Here are the best insights and practices of real-life competitive game theory.